Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Motion Planning

 \subsection{Global Path Planner}

-The global path planner computes a static obstacle-free path for the MMRs' base between the start and goal location in offline.
-It employs visibility vertices finding algorithm \cite{2005_Choset}.
-The post-processing step computes a convex obstacle-free polygon around the computed path segment.
+The global path planner computes a static obstacle-free path $S$ for the MMRs' between the start and goal in offline employing visibility vertices finding algorithm \cite{2005_Choset}.
+Then it computes a set of connected convex obstacle-free polygon around $S$.
 Fig. \ref{fig:3} shows the outline of the path planning process.